 During a TMS session, a small electromagnetic coil is gently placed near the patient’s forehead, directly against the scalp.
 This coil emits targeted magnetic pulses that stimulate specific areas of the brain known to have decreased activity in people suffering from depression.
 The goal of Transcranial Magnetic Stimulation is to rebalance neural activity and improve mood regulation.

 Many patients begin to notice positive changes within four weeks, while friends and family often observe improvements within just 1–2 weeks of treatment.
 If you’re looking for “TMS Around Me”, our clinic proudly offers compassionate and effective care tailored to your needs.
-We specialize in TMS St Lucie County and TMS Martin County, ensuring residents in these areas have access to cutting-edge, noninvasive treatment close to home.
+TMS therapy is offered at both our Stuart and Port Saint Lucie locations.

 Mon – Fri: 8am – 5pm